AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Current Implementation**:

 - When `clear` command is entered, there is no confirmation prompt before the command is executed.
-- As our command actions are irreversible, this command can be damaging for users who accidentally executed the command without any way to recover the data.
+- As our command actions are irreversible, this command can be damaging if users accidentally execute the command as there is no way to recover lost data.

 **Proposed Enhancement**: